fluxcd/flux2/rfcs/0009-custom-health-checks/README.md

 }
 ```

-If a CEL expression evaluation results in an error, for example looking for a field that does not exist,
+If a CEL expression evaluation results in an error, for example, looking for a field that does not exist,
 the health check will fail.
 Users will be encouraged to test their expressions
 in the [CEL Playground](https://playcel.undistro.io/).
-Here is where the community maintained
+Here is where the community-maintained
 [library](#custom-health-check-library) will be super useful as some of the expressions might be complex.

-The `InProgress` expression is optional, when not specified the controller will determine
-if the resource is in progress if both `Failed` and `Current` do not evaluate to `true`.
+The evaluation logic will be as follows.

-Moreover, if the `InProgress` expression is not specified and the custom resource has a
+First, we check if the custom resource has a `.status.observedGeneration` field, if it does
-`.status.observedGeneration` field, the controller with compare it with the `.metadata.generation`
+we compare it with the `.metadata.generation` field to determine if the custom resource is in
+progress.
+We consider it in progress if these fields differ, and don't evaluate any of the
+expressions if that's the case.
+However, if these fields are equal there's no immediate
+conclusion about the health of the custom resource, so we proceed with the evaluation.

+For each of the `InProgress`, `Failed` and `Current` expressions, we evaluate the expressions
+that are specified (`InProgress` and `Failed` are optional) in this specific order and return
+the respective status of the first expression that evaluates to `true`.
+If none of the
-field to determine if the resource is in progress.
+expressions evaluate to `true`, we consider the custom resource in progress.

-The `Failed` expression is optional, when not specified the controller will keep evaluating the
+When the `Failed` expression is not specified the controller will keep evaluating the
-`Current` expression until it returns `true`, and will give up after the timeout is reached.
+`Current` expression until it returns `true`, and will give up after the timeout defined in the Kustomization's `spec.timeout` field is reached.
 Users will be encouraged to provide a `Failed` expression to avoid stalling the reconciliation
 loop until the timeout is reached.